 ServiceNow allows its customers to have the flexibility of adapting the platform to their specific needs with simple configuration tools on-demand.
 The changes can be implemented instantaneously.
 On the other hand, BMC Remedy needs prior approval from the BMC Change Advisory Board to perform most on-demand configuration requests for the changes to take effect.

 5) User Experience & Upgrades

 ServiceNow is an automation platform that requires a relatively small amount of configuration to get up and running which is central to their premise.
-ServiceNow’s platform is highly intuitive, but does require a learning curve for beginners who aren’t familiar to DevOps.
+ServiceNow’s platform is highly intuitive, but does require a learning curve for beginners who aren’t familiar with DevOps.
 Built as a single cloud platform, ServiceNow also delivers easy and automated upgrades.
 BMC also provides regular updates on its releases which can be found on its website, but requires its users to be responsible for finding and upgrading their software.
-Additional costs are also required by users to pay for integrations and customizations with other systems for the newer versions.
+Additional costs are also inquired by users since they need to pay for integrations and customizations with other systems for the newer versions.